Princess Bean: Main series

 On her way back to Dreamland, Bean and Elfo ride a boat with a mermaid named Mora, who Bean begins an intimate relationship with.
 However, in the morning, Mora is gone, leading Bean to believe that experience was only a dream, though a necklace Mora gave Bean that washes up on the shore behind her as she walks the rest of the way to Dreamland confirms the last night.
 Later, Bean comes into contact with the king and queen of Bentwood, but it kingdom has been taken by Merkimer's body, inhabited by a pig.
 They escape, to see Zøg's worsened condition.
 Bean becomes queen, but when ogres attack, Elfo sacrifices himself and Luci is killed.
 Bean is found by Dagmar again, who takes her down a secret elevator in a tower in the castle of Dreamland, and takes her to a lava filled wedding aisle to marry an unknown man.

 In Part 4, Dagmar attempts to marry her off what is revealed to be the Devil himself.
 During the ceremony, Bean cuts open Dagmar's palm and placed it on the paper, thus marrying off Dagmar to the Devil instead.
 Bean then meets up with Luci and Jerry who escape Hell together.
 They take the elevator directly to Alva's office in Steamland.
 Alva gives them his airship to go back to Dreamland while they also retrieve Elfo.
 Once they get there, it is revealed that Maru annexed the kingdom.
 They're able to regain control of the Kingdom.
-Subsequently, Bean and Zøg agree to split the royalty 50/50.
+Subsequently, Bean and Zøg agree to rule together.
 As the part progresses, she learns new things about Dreamland's history while having nightmares that were eventually revealed to be caused by an evil version of herself known as "Bad Bean".
 Bean tries to confront the doppelgänger but always ends being killed by the latter in her dream-like state.
 Eventually, she stops trying to kill Bad Bean and walks with her throughout her mindscape reaching a reality were Dreamland is destroyed.
 Once there, Bean learns that her double is planning to destroy Dreamland by inhabiting her real body while she stays trapped in the Dreamscape.
 Bean however is freed by Elfo and Luci and successfully kills the evil version of herself but then has to face Dagmar whom was called by Bad Bean earlier.
 Bean tries to trick Dagmar by looking like Bad Bean but the latter sees through the ruse and throws her into the ocean while also taking over Dreamland.
 As she falls deeper into the ocean, Bean reunites with Mora, sharing a passionate kiss.